JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8008 days**.

-And here is a just a random fact -  **Next to man, the porpoise is the most intelligent creature on earth**.
+And here is a just a random fact -  **The world record for donut eating is held by John Haight, who ate 29 donuts (52 ounces) in a little over six minutes**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)